 - Increase public awareness of a comprehensive public health and human rights approach to drugs.
 An approach based on the principles of social justice, attention to human rights and equity, evidence-informed policy and practice, and the addressing of the underlying determinants of health will benefit all members within communities.
 The project will increase the public’s understanding of how drug policies are formed, the impact they have, and alternative approaches to what is currently in place.

-The Canadian Drug Policy Coalition (CDPC) is a coalition of 50 organizations and 4,000 individuals working to support the development of progressive drug policy grounded in science, guided by public health principles, and respectful of human rights.
-The CDPC operates as a project within Simon Fraser University under the Centre for Applied Research in Mental Health and Addiction.
-The CDPC seeks to include people who use drugs and those harmed by the war on drugs in moving toward a healthier Canadian society free of stigma and social exclusion.
+The Canadian Drug Policy Coalition (CDPC) is a coalition of 50 organizations and 6,000 individuals working to support the development of progressive drug policies grounded in science, guided by public health principles, and respectful of human rights.
+CDPC operates as a project within Simon Fraser University in the Faculty of Health Sciences.
+It seeks to include people who use drugs and those harmed by the war on drugs in moving toward a healthier Canadian society free of stigma and social exclusion.

 Dialogue is one of the bedrocks of social change.
-Bringing people together, sharing stories and learning from one another are what make communities stronger.
-A companion project to Getting to Tomorrow: Ending the Overdose Crisis is Stimulus Connect, an innovative webinar series that serves as another platforms for communities to connect around issues related to drug policy and practice.
-Uplifting the voices of those most affected, Stimulus Connect hosts conversations about safe supply and harm reduction to caregivers and policing, and much more.
+Bringing people together, sharing stories, and learning from one another are what make communities stronger.
+A companion project to Getting to Tomorrow: Ending the Overdose Crisis is Stimulus Connect, an innovative webinar series that serves as another platform for communities to connect around issues related to drug policy and practice.
+Uplifting the voices of those most affected, Stimulus Connect hosts conversations about safe supply, harm reduction, policing, and much more.

 Getting to Tomorrow: Ending the Overdose Crisis is supported by Health Canada.
 The views expressed do not necessarily represent the views of Health Canada.